Home Office Announces Immigration Health Surcharge Refunds for Healthcare Staff

 Scrapping the charge has therefore been welcomed as an enormous victory.
 However, immigration lawyers pointed out that there was a delay in its implementation.

-Indeed, despite the announcement last month, NHS and social care workers have still been met with the charge when entering the country or seeking a Work Visa renewal.
+Indeed, despite the announcement last month, NHS and social care workers have still been met with the charge when entering the country or seeking to extend a Skilled Worker Visa.